Managing Festive Annual Leave

 Some workers may have contracts that give them additional paid annual leave in excess of the UK minimum 5.6 weeks.
 The 4 weeks that cannot be carried over into future leave years (under the EU Working Time Directive) still applies.

 There are some circumstances when employers must allow the four weeks to be carried over into the next leave year.
 This is when a worker cannot take annual leave due to sickness or family leave for example.
-These rights are not impacted by a worker having been on furlough.

 Do employees have the right to take annual leave over Christmas?